OpenNuvoton/NuMaker-mbed-TZ-nonsecure-example/README.md

 - NuMaker-PFM-M2351

-In the following, we take **NUMAKER_PFM_M2351** as example target for explanation.
+In the following, we take **NuMaker-PFM-M2351** as an example for explanation.

 ## Supported toolchain

-- ARM Compiler 6.10
+- ARM Compiler 6.10 or afterwards

 In the following, we compile our program with **ARMC6** toolchain.